 The following disclosure of the estimated fair value of financial instruments is made in accordance with the requirements of ASC 825, Financial Instruments.
-The estimated fair value amounts have been determined at discrete points in time based on relevant market information.
+The estimated fair value amounts have been determined at discrete points in time based on relevant market information, categorizing these as Level 2 within the fair value hierarchy in accordance with ASC 820.
 These estimates involve uncertainties and cannot be determined with precision.
 The estimated fair value of cash, accounts receivable and accounts payable approximates their carrying value due to their short-term nature.
-The following table presents the estimated fair values of the Company's fixed interest rate, long-term debt instruments as of December 31, 2012 and 2011 (excluding premiums and discounts and deferred premiums on derivative contracts):
+The following table presents the estimated fair values of the Company's fixed interest rate, long-term debt instruments as of June 30, 2013, and December 31, 2012 and 2011 (excluding premiums and discounts and deferred premiums on derivative contracts):